osmond/garmin-dashboard-ajo/README.md

 InfluxDB details and where to save the Garmin session.
 It writes everything to `.env` and attempts to store the session for you.

-## Mock Mode
+## Mock Mode (tests only)

-Set `NEXT_PUBLIC_MOCK_MODE=true` in `.env` to load metrics from `frontend-next/public/mockData.json` without contacting Garmin.

-### Data fetching

-All dashboard components use a `useDashboardData` hook which automatically switches between live Garmin requests and the bundled mock data based on the `NEXT_PUBLIC_MOCK_MODE` variable.
-Tests can mock this hook to provide stable fixtures.
+The repository includes a small mock dataset for Jest tests.
+Setting `NEXT_PUBLIC_MOCK_MODE=true` makes the `useDashboardData` hook return this static data instead of hitting the Garmin API.
+You generally will not use this flag in day‑to‑day runs, but the tests rely on it to simulate stable results.

 ## Backfill History